okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a SMS OTP (challenge) to the user's mobile phone.
 This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for the user to [verify the OTP](#verify-sms-recovery-factor).

-> Primary authentication of a user's recovery credential (e.g email or SMS) has not yet completed.
+> Primary authentication of a user's recovery credential (e.g email or SMS) hasn't yet completed.
 > Okta will not publish additional metadata about the user until primary authentication has successfully completed.

 > SMS recovery factor must be enabled via the user's assigned password policy to use this operation.